JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 > Although these arguments are irrelevant for the `ground` function, we need to write `args...` such that Julia actually knows that we have a method that accepts those three arguments.
 > The `...` basically stands for as many arguments as you want.

-As `Javis` does not provide a method for drawing circles, we need to make one ourselves!
+Although `Luxor.jl` provides the functionality to draw circles,  `Javis` does not.
+We use `Luxor.jl` to create a function that defines a color for circles and draws the circles accordingly.
 Here is how that code looks:

 ```julia